Dharkaron/OC_P10-724events/README.md

 # OpenClassrooms - Project 10 - 724 Events

-## Description
-Debugging an event agency's website, using Unit and Fonctional tests
+## Debugging an event agency's website, using Unit and Fonctional tests

 ## Prerequisites
 - NodeJS